statsle/WassersteinSSL/README.md

 ### On Dimensional Collapse Degrees

-To design we sample data vectors from an isotropic Gaussian distribution, normalize them to have $\ell_2$cnorms, and then zero out a proportion ($\eta$) of the coordinates
+To design we sample data vectors from an isotropic Gaussian distribution, normalize them to have $\ell_2$ norms, and then zero out a proportion ($\eta$) of the coordinates

 <div>
 <p align="center">